 Cecil H. Moore, Jr., age 74, has served on our board of directors since 2003.
 Mr. Moore is currently a private investor and retired from KPMG LLP in 2000 after 37 years in which he served in various capacities with the public accounting firm.
 Among other positions, he served as managing partner of the firm's Dallas, Texas office from 1990 to 1999.
 Prior to 1990, Mr. Moore was partner-in-charge of the audit and accounting practice of the firm's Dallas, Texas office for 12 years.
-Since February 2014, Mr. Moore has served as a director and chairman of the audit committee of Sizmek Inc., a publicly held online advertising business that was spun-off in February 2014 by Digital Generation, Inc. From 2011 to February 2014, he served as a director and chairman of the audit committee of Digital Generation, Inc., a former publicly held provider of digital technology services to media outlets.
+Since February 2014, Mr. Moore has served as a director and chairman of the audit committee of Sizmek Inc., a publicly held on-line advertising business that was spun-off in February 2014 by Digital Generation, Inc. From 2011 to February 2014, he served as a director and chairman of the audit committee of Digital Generation, Inc., a former publicly held provider of digital technology services to media outlets.
 From 2003 until 2009, Mr. Moore served as a director and chairman of the audit committee of Perot Systems Corporation, a worldwide provider of information technology services and business solutions.
 Perot Systems became privately held upon its acquisition by Dell, Inc. in 2009.
-Since prior to 2009, he has served as a director and chairman of the audit committee of Kronos Worldwide.
-He is a member of our audit committee.
+Since prior to 2009, he has served as a director and chairman of the audit committee.